BJhutti/DailyTasks/README.md

 # DailyTasks
 Open up tasks that you want to do daily.
-Ex LC Daily, typing, reading.
+Ex LC Daily, typing, reading and more.